 - Specify URLs to download image and import to layer

 - Output formats BMP, JPG, PNG, PSD, or TIF

 - Saves results in subfolders for each template

 NOTE: after video production, new features have been added in response to user feedback.
 1. the template option Template column in data file.
 2. the image option Image placement.
 3. the output option Output file is full path.
 See instructions below for details.

 Before using the script

-Using the script requires some preparation.
+Using the script requires preparation.
 First is a template image, or images, each with specific layer names.

 This example is two normal pixel layers, “image1” and “image2”, then three text layers, “text1”, “text2”, and “text3”.
 And one final normal pixel layer “logo”.
 Pixel layers may be masked as are layers “image2” and “logo” in this example.

 The number of layers to update is limited only by the resources available to Photoshop.
 Layers may exist that are not updated.
 For example, elements common to all images output.
 Any layer name that does not appear in the spreadsheet is untouched and, if visible, is included with all images output.